How Health Benefits Work

 Your household has low to moderate income.

-- Have low income, no matter how much you have in resources or whether you have a disability.
-Income-based Medicaid is explained on this page.
+- Have low income, no matter how much you have in Gloss-Assets or whether you have a disability.
+Income-based Medicaid-short is explained on this page.

-- Have low income, low resources, and either have a disability or are 65 years old or older.
+- Have low income, low Assets, and either have a disability or are 65 years old or older.
 (If you get Adult Public Assistance (APA) benefits, you automatically qualify.)
-Learn more about APA-related Medicaid.
+Learn more about APA-related Medicaid-short.

 - Have a disability and work, even if your income is higher.
-Learn more about the Working Disabled Medicaid Buy-In program.
+Learn more about the Medicaid-buy-in program.

 Answer the questions on this page to see if you might qualify for income-based Medicaid.
-If so, it’s probably your best health coverage option because it doesn’t usually have a premium, the copayments for services are generally lower than copayments required by private plans, and Medicaid covers more services than most private plans.
-Also, if you qualify for Medicaid, you cannot get government help paying for an individual plan on HealthCare.gov.
+If so, it’s probably your best health coverage option because it doesn’t usually have a premium, the copayments for services are generally lower than copayments required by private plans, and Medicaid-short covers more services than most private plans.
+Also, if you qualify for Medicaid-short, you cannot get government help paying for an individual plan on Health-Insurance-Marketplace.

-Note: Income-based Medicaid is sometimes called MAGI-Category Medicaid, Adult Medicaid, or Medicaid Expansion.
+Note: Income-based Medicaid-short is sometimes called MAGI-Category Medicaid-short, Adult Medicaid-short, or Medicaid-short Expansion.

 To qualify for income-based Medicaid, you must: